ayhanyigid/kerkenes-router/README.md

-# simple-router
+# kerkenes-router

 Simple, fast and yet powerful PHP router that is easy to get integrated and in any project.
 Heavily inspired by the way Laravel handles routing, with both simplicity and expand-ability in mind.

-With simple-router you can create a new project fast, without depending on a framework.
+With kerkenes-router you can create a new project fast, without depending on a framework.

 **It only takes a few lines of code to get started:**